 VLO's SMR Rating (50) in the Oil Refining Or Marketing industry is in the same range as DINO (63) in the null industry.
 This means that VLO’s stock grew similarly to DINO’s over the last 12 months.

-VLO's Price Growth Rating (43) in the Oil Refining Or Marketing industry is in the same range as DINO (43) in the null industry.
-This means that VLO’s stock grew similarly to DINO’s over the last 12 months.
+VLO's Price Growth Rating (5) in the Oil Refining Or Marketing industry is somewhat better than the same rating for DINO (38) in the null industry.
+This means that VLO’s stock grew somewhat faster than DINO’s over the last 12 months.

 | DINO | VLO | |